 However, secured loans are not necessarily better than an unsecured loan.
 A secured loan has its uses, especially when buying a home or getting a car, but you don’t want a secured loan for everything!
 Perhaps you just need some additional money for medical bills or money for higher education.
 You don’t want to lose your house or car because you can’t pay back those loans!

 Possible Finance is a good option for an unsecured loan and a better alternative than payday loans, cash advances, and bank overdrafts.
 If you can’t qualify for lower APR unsecured loans such as credit cards, bank lines of credit, or personal loans due to your credit score, Possible is available since we don’t use your FICO or Vantage credit scores to determine whether we can give you a loan.
 Once you receive your money, you can pay back the loan in installments and build credit history.
-Possible reports to all three major credit bureaus - Experian, TransUnion, and Equifax - so you get the benefits of paying back your loan on time.
+Possible reports to two major credit bureaus - Experian and TransUnion - so you get the benefits of paying back your loan on time.